mpaldridge/mpaldridge.github.io/_posts/2022-08-05-long-new-yorker.md

 ## David Remnick editorship (1998–)

+**[Sisterhood](https://www.newyorker.com/magazine/2025/02/17/the-nuns-trying-to-save-the-women-on-texas-death-row)** (2025, 22k words).
+On nuns who work with prisoners on death row.

-**[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 29k words).
+**[The Plague Year](https://www.newyorker.com/magazine/2021/01/04/the-plague-year) by Lawrence Wright** (2021, 30k words).
 On the coronavirus pandemic.
 Expanded into the book of the same title.

 **[Man Without a Country](https://www.newyorker.com/magazine/2017/08/21/julian-assange-a-man-without-a-country) by Raffi Khatchadourian** (2017, 22k words).
 A profile of Julian Assange.

 **[The Apostate](https://www.newyorker.com/magazine/2011/02/14/the-apostate-lawrence-wright) by Lawrence Wright** (2011, 24k words).
-On Paul Haggis and his departure from the Church of Scientology.
+On the director Paul Haggis and his departure from the Church of Scientology.
 Became part of the book ["Going Clear"](https://en.wikipedia.org/wiki/Going_Clear_(book)).

-**[Iphigenia in Forest Hills](https://www.newyorker.com/magazine/2010/05/03/iphigenia-in-forest-hills) by Janet Malcolm** (2010, 24k words).
+**[Iphigenia in Forest Hills](https://www.newyorker.com/magazine/2010/05/03/iphigenia-in-forest-hills) by Janet Malcolm** (2010, 25k words).
 On a murder trial.
 Book of the same title.

 **[Travels in Siberia—I](https://www.newyorker.com/magazine/2009/08/03/travels-in-siberia-i) and [II](https://www.newyorker.com/magazine/2009/08/10/travels-in-siberia-ii) by Ian Frazier** (2009, two parts, 25k words).
 On a journey across Siberia.
 Part of the book of the same title.

-**[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 28k words).
+**[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 29k words).
 On climate change.
 Expanded into the book ["Field Notes from a Catastrophe"](https://en.wikipedia.org/wiki/Field_Notes_from_a_Catastrophe).

 **Three Stories: ["Chance,"](https://www.newyorker.com/magazine/2004/06/14/chance) ["Soon,"](https://www.newyorker.com/magazine/2004/06/14/soon-2) and ["Silence"](https://www.newyorker.com/magazine/2004/06/14/silence-4) by Alice Munro** (2004, 31k words).
 Three interconnected short stories, which became the basis for the film "Julieta".
 Collected in the book ["Runaway"](https://en.wikipedia.org/wiki/Runaway_(book)).